esciencecenter-digital-skills/python-intermediate-development-tno/episodes/25-type-annotation.md

     ...
 ```

-But often we like to be more generic than that: hence generic types.
+But often we like to be more generic than that: hence generic types, here using the syntax [introduced in Python 3.12](https://docs.python.org/3/whatsnew/3.12.html#pep-695-type-parameter-syntax).

 ```python
 def first[T](lst: list[T]) -> T: